opentelekomcloud/docs-next/docs/blueprints/by-use-case/sovereignty/opendesk/index.md

 - **Digital sovereignty for public administration**: openDesk reduces dependence on large international platform providers by relying on open standards and free/libre open-source software.
 Data, identities and configurations remain under the control of the operating organisation.
 - **Integrated collaboration suite**: Instead of a patchwork of isolated tools, openDesk combines mail, calendar, chat, video conferencing, file storage, office editing, project management and knowledge management into a coherent workplace with single sign-on.
 - **Open standards and interoperability**: The platform uses open protocols and interfaces, making it easier to integrate into existing infrastructures and to switch components where needed without lock-in.
-- **Cloud‑native, scalable architecture**: openDesk is built for Kubernetes and can run on sovereign cloud infrastructures such as Sovereign Cloud Stack (SCS), supporting horizontal scaling and resilient operation.
+- **Cloud‑native, scalable architecture**: openDesk is built for Kubernetes and can run on sovereign cloud infrastructures, supporting horizontal scaling and resilient operation.
 - **Security and compliance**: By design, openDesk supports operation in environments with high security and data-protection requirements (e.g. GDPR, public sector security baselines).
-The open-source codebase allows independent audits and hardening.